gushogg-blake/datacamp-assignment/CourseOutline.md

 - Learner will be able to lift state up to share it between multiple components.

 - Learner will be able to state an advantage and a disadvantage of prop-drilling (e.g., simple but repetitious) and when it might be more appropriate to use a solution like contexts.

-> Mechanics of props has already been covered in the Props lesson but worth reiterating from an architecture/dataflow perspective.

 Example exercise: refactor prop-drilling to use `useContext`.